 Whether you’re working with flexi-commuters or digital nomads scattered across the globe, you need to:

 You can have organizational, team, and individual OKRs.
-You can use them to reduce employee turnover (organizational), increase employee experience (team OKR), and boost professional development (individual OKR).
-The possibilities are endless.
+You can use them to reduce employee turnover (organizational), increase employee experience (team OKR), and boost career growth and skill development (individual OKR).
+The possibilities are endless, and this approach can significantly contribute to your overall talent retention strategy.
+By aligning individual performance goals with organizational objectives, employees gain a clearer sense of purpose and direction in their roles.

 Millennial and Gen Z workers aren’t just in it for the money.
 Yes, money is a big factor, but if you want to retain employees, especially the top talent, you need to think beyond financial compensation.

 For one, if your employees feel like they’re stuck in a dead-end job or if they don’t feel like a part of your brand, you can expect to lose them.
-That’s why it’s so important to establish brand values along with a workplace culture that defines a powerful employer brand.
+That’s why it’s so important to establish brand values along with a workplace culture that defines a powerful employer brand and a compelling employer value proposition.

 A big part of your employer brand should be to help your employees grow by offering robust advancement programs.
-Workshops, seminars, education, and training, all of this should help the individual feel recognized and respected, but also to prepare them for bigger and better things down the road.
+Workshops, seminars, education, and training opportunities, all of this should help the individual feel recognized and respected, but also to prepare them for bigger and better things down the road.
+This focus on continuous learning and career advancement can significantly boost employee loyalty and reduce recruitment costs.

 When stress is high at work, job satisfaction starts to dip and employee turnover starts to rise.
 One of the biggest drivers of stress in the workplace (especially remotely) is not having access to the right tools.